lulzzz/Adrien/docs/front-end-cshap-api-proposal-1.md

 * 2-stage compilation (dims first, TC second)
 * weight initialization (use a TC transformation)
-* data-loading pattern with chunks
-* dynamic generation of input datasets
 * `Ndarray` with `Memory<float>` or `Span<float>`

 ## Basic concepts